lineality/Online_Voting_Using_One_Time_Pads/README.md

 - types of noise and types of perception-distortion?
 - is Khaneman Tversky perception analysis mostly time-invariant in terms of when people can or cannot see through various ebbing and flowing disturbance regimes of noise in a temporally and spatially heterogeneous landscape?

+## evaluating agendas in a project-space of coordinated decisions

 ## Questions of defining techology